Overview

 • Keep your tax records secure.
 Shred any paper tax documents you no longer need, as well as any other forms and files that include your SSN.

 • Protect your digital files.
-If you store your documents digitally, be sure the folders are protected with strong passwords, and stay up-to-date on security software updates.
+If you store your documents digitally, be sure the folders are protected with strong passwords, and stay up to date on security software updates.

 Also, know that the IRS encourages taxpayers to file electronically.
 If you file a paper return, it can take much longer for signs of fraud to surface.